 The bumble selfie verification is done to prevent cat fishing.
 What they’ll do is ask you to take a selfie of yourself doing a pose (ie. giving a thumbs up).
 Then Bumble can verify that the person behind the account is legitimate.

 Bumble is all about making sure their users are kept safe and free of harassment.
-Not only are they strict about limiting dick pics or abusive language, they’re also against hostile mysogynistic behavior.
+Not only are they strict about limiting dick pics or abusive language, but they’re also against hostile misogynistic behavior.
 Take the example of Connor.
 Bumble banned Connor and put his messages on public display so it could warn others that Bumble does not tolerate sexist language.
 This was after Connor through a temper tantrum after a woman asked what he does for a living.

 Bumble then wrote an open letter to Connor: